50 Running Terms: Terminology All Runners Should Know

 Runners focusing on the marathon are likely familiar with the term BQ, which stands for Boston Qualifier.

-In order to be accepted into the Boston Marathon, you have to run a Boston Marathon qualifying time at another full marathon.
+To be accepted into the Boston Marathon, you have to run a Boston Marathon qualifying time at another full marathon.ย

-Still, even getting a BQ is often a goal and badge of honor for runners because the Boston Marathon qualifying standards are fairly difficult to achieve for most runners.
+Still, even getting a BQ is often a goal and badge of honor for runners because the Boston Marathon qualifying standards are fairly difficult for most runners to achieve.

 People running a marathon.